The mission of the Truman Scholarship Foundation is:

 Documents, Deadlines, and Submission Instructions

 Letters of Recommendation: It is a good idea to share with your recommenders a draft of your application.
-Please be sure to read, and then share with each recommender, the guidance from FAO that provides instructions for what to include in the letter.
+Please be sure to read, and then share with each recommender, the guidance from UFO that provides instructions for what to include in the letter.
 This letter is posted below.